loyjoy/welcome/documentation/DYNAMIC_LANDING_PAGE.md

 })
 ```

+The parameter `myparam` is now freely available in LoyJoy.
+Parameter names can be chosen freely.

-Inside LoyJoy, we can then access this parameter and, for example, make an automatic jump based on it:
+Inside LoyJoy, we can access this parameter and, for example, make an automatic jump based on it:

 ![condition](dynamic_landing_page/process-jump-condition.png)